 People like me can write books.
 People like anyone can write books.
 You have to learn to like the sound of your own voice; you have to trust that your perspective is interesting because it is yours, that you are seeing the world through your own eyes and can use your own words to describe it.”Cathy Rentzenbrink, ‘Darts’, in Common People, p.81.

-Perhaps the principle appeal of Common People lies in the sheer variegation of its polyvocality.
+Perhaps the principle appeal of Common People lies in its polyvocality.
 One may criticise the anthology for containing stories of such brevity – with so many contributors, the reflections embedded within are often less than ten pages in length.
 Yet this quality pointedly asserts one of the anthologies greatest strengths – its destabilisation of the prevailing, monocultural treatment of the working-class.
 In placing an array of eclectic reflections in close succession, de Waal delivers a collection motivated by agonistic pluralism – that is, a conflicting, contrary, but nevertheless unified whole: in Common People, divergent annals of the affectual and material experiences of being a member of the working-class abound.